omerkoskas/kaniko/README.md

 Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
 Set it multiple times for multiple ignore paths.

+#### Flag `--ignore-git-metadata`

+Set to true to have the final image not contain any git metadata of the build context version (e.g. repo URL and commit SHA256).
+Defaults to false.

 #### Flag `--image-fs-extract-retry`